EmileBedard/cart253/Projects/variation-jam/Variations_plan_and_ideas.md

 ### Plan!
 ~~[] set up the canvas and the drawing function~~
 ~~[] add reset option to erase canvas~~
-[] test first variation --> neoplasticism with hard lines and primary color zones
-- for mondrian, use a threshold to check if the line turns 90 or not ? try and asjust if it doesn't work..
+~~[] test first variation --> neoplasticism with hard lines and primary color zones~~ ~~- for mondrian, use a threshold to check if the line turns 90 or not ? try and asjust if it doesn't work..~~